SAMP: A Model Inference Toolkit of Post-Training Quantization for Text Processing via Self-Adaptive Mixed-Precision: Conclusion

 \section{Conclusion}

 In this paper, we introduce a new inference toolkit SAMP for NLP models.
 The main contribution of SAMP is to solve the problem of serious performance loss of the existing quantization inference tools in the industrial application of text understanding.
-And it also pioneers the application of quantization inference for various downstream tasks through the toolkit implementation.
+And it also pioneers the application of quantization inference to various downstream tasks through a wide variety of task-type coverage.
 SAMP is light-weight, flexible, and user-friendly.
 At present, it has been widely used in our business, which greatly saves the deployment cost of industrial applications.

 In the future work, we will focus on optimizing the quantization effect of GEMMs in MHA, and explore fixed-point acceleration methods with lower bit width than 8-bit integer, and introduce SAMP to more models.